NBISweden/workshop-scRNAseq/labs/compiled/seurat/seurat_07_spatial.md

 * Use variable genes in both SC and ST data
 * DE genes between clusters in the SC data.

-In this case we will use top DEG genes per cluster, so first we have to run DEG detection on the scRNAseq data.
+In this case we will use top DEGs per cluster, so first we have to perform differential expression on the scRNAseq data.

-For SCDC we want to find a we unique markers per cluster, so we select top 20 DEGs per cluster.
+For SCDC we want to find unique markers per cluster, so we select top 20 DEGs per cluster.
 Ideally you should run with a larger set of genes, perhaps 100 genes per cluster to get better results.
-However, for the sake of speed, we are now selecting only top20 genes and it still takes about 10 minutes to run.
+However, for the sake of speed, we are now selecting only top20 genes and it still takes about 10 minutes to run. word

 ```r
 allen_reference@active.assay = "RNA"